• Skip to main content

 Canary Pudding: a little history

-The original recipe is dated May 1940, however my research shows that canary puddings reached the heights or their popularity in Australia in the earlier 1900’s.
+The original recipe is dated May 1940, and my research shows that canary puddings reached the height of their popularity in Australia in the earlier 1900's.

 The earliest reference I can find to this recipe in Australian newspapers is during the Victorian era.
 I wonder if Queen Victoria was one to indulge in a little Canary Pudding?